 - Your raised garden bed should be approximately 4-feet long by 4-feet across if you plan to access it from all sides.
 If you choose to place your garden bed against a fence, it should be around 2 to 3 feet long and across for easier access.
 You can place a few separate garden beds next to each other if you want to grow several different flowers, herbs, and vegetables together in one area.

 - Once you’ve prepped the soil, place it inside your garden bed and make sure it’s about 8-inches deep throughout.
-Add some compost to the soil if possible, which will encourage fast, healthy growth of your flowers.
+Add some compost from kitchen scraps to the soil if possible, which will encourage fast, healthy growth of your flowers.

 - Line your raised garden bed with a weed-blocking cloth to prevent weeds from getting too deep into the soil and hurting your flowers.